ec-melodies/wp02-lod/coverage-metadata.md

 - How can APIs and their type be uniquely identified in Distributions? (use dct:type?)
 - What details of coverages should be part of the Dataset metadata?
 A highly useful candidate is observedProperty(s).
 - How can observedProperty(s) be included in DCAT metadata for a Coverage.
+- How should multiple Distributions with different file types be advertised if the files live at the same URL exposed via conneg?
+Browser clients clicking on a link would not set the appropriate Accept header.
+Should the files etc. always be made available with file extension overriding conneg?

 ### Metadata